This is an incomplete transcript of a series of emails about this mystery. It is slightly modified and identifying personalities have been removed.

 -Their heir of the collection was Joan Gorle, daughter of Major Harry V Gorle.
 She inherited the medals of her father’s estate.
 She married Capt Geoffrey Vincent.
 When she was widowed the second time, she married Duncan Howson.
 After she was widowed a third and final time she eventually moved into the family home of her son, David Vincent in Harare, Zimbabwe from Pietermaritzburg, Natal, South Africa in the period between 1990 and 1993.
 I’m uncertain of the exact year although I was there the day she left Pietermaritzburg in her little red Ford Meteor which nearly killed us a few years later…

-It may have been during the move that the medal vanished.
-We just don’t know.
-My gran thought she knew where it was at that time.
-I never asked her.
 I was living with my gran most of my life as she put me through school in South Africa and looked after me when I finished high school and was studying at college in Pietermaritzburg.

 I don’t know when or where the medals were valued and writing out this response to you has highlighted a plausible time frame that we can narrow together and track down to a specific country… which will lead to a suspect eventually, I hope.